-You probably know what a challenge it can be to stay asleep during hot nights.
+You probably know what a challenge it can be to get a good night's sleep during hot nights.
 You’re sweating, your skin feels sticky, and eventually, you wake up groggy.

-The thing is, according to science,your body has been designed to sleep in a cooler environment, and tweaking your thermostat has plenty of benefits for your sleep.
-Five, to be precise.
+The thing is, according to science, your body is designed to sleep in a cooler environment, and tweaking your thermostat has plenty of benefits for your sleep.
+Five, to be precise...

 Sleeping in a colder room can improve your sleep quality and even help you combat insomnia episodes.
 Scientists link this to the fact that our body temperature naturally drops at night.
 Hence, the metabolism rate slows down, and we spend less energy during sleep.